JuliaAttic/QuDirac.jl/docs/adv_cons.md

 h (generic function with 2 methods)
 ```

-I can easily generate a representation this function by using `@repr_op` and
+I can easily generate a representation for this function by using `@repr_op` and
 calling `h` on the right-hand side:

 ```